crashoverride777/swifty-ads/README.md

 Complete redesign of the helper.
 The project was getting too big for my liking and since I am planning on adding another Ad provider soon I decided to split the helper into individual files.

 This should make code cleaner and better to maintain as well as easier to understand.
-I also think this way is more flexible because you can decide to just use a single Ad provider without having to rewrite the whole project.
+I also think this way is more flexible because you can decide to just use a single Ad provider without having to edit the whole project.

 Please re-read the instructions again for the new setUp.